bytebase/bytebase.com-old/content/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 mysql/mysql-server:8.0
 ````

 1. Register admin account DBA - we’ll refer to it as DBA.
-This account will be granted `Workspace Owner` role. [https://www.bytebase.com/docs/concepts/roles-and-permissions](/docs/concepts/roles-and-permissions)
+This account will be granted `Workspace Owner` role.
+Check [Roles and Permissions (RBAC)](/docs/concepts/roles-and-permissions).

 ![admin-register](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/admin-register.webp)